polkadot-fellows/RFCs/text/0048-session-keys-runtime-api.md

 ## Testing, Security, and Privacy

-Testing of the new changes is quite easy as it only requires passing an appropriate `owner` for the current testing context.
+Testing of the new changes only requires passing an appropriate `owner` for the current testing context.
 The changes to the proof generation and verification got audited to ensure they are correct.

 ## Performance, Ergonomics, and Compatibility

 ### Performance

-Does not have any impact on the overall performance, only setting `SessionKeys` will require more weight.
+The session key generation is an offchain process and thus, doesn't influence the performance of the chain.
+Verifying the proof is done on chain as part of the transaction logic for setting the session keys.
+The verification of the proof is a signature verification number of individual session keys times.
+As setting the session keys is happening quite rarely, it should not influence the overall system performance.

 ### Ergonomics

-If the proposal alters exposed interfaces to developers or end-users, which types of usage patterns have been optimized for?
+The interfaces have been optimized to make it as easy as possible to generate the ownership proof.

 ### Compatibility

 Introduces a new version of the `SessionKeys` runtime api.
 Thus, nodes should be updated before a runtime is enacted that contains these changes otherwise they will fail to generate session keys.
+The RPC that exists around this runtime api needs to be updated to support passing the account id and for returning the ownership proof alongside the public session keys.

+UIs would need to be updated to support the new RPC and the changed on chain logic.

 ## Prior Art and References